 These holsters usually have two separate bands or buckles—one for the top of the sheath and one for the bottom.
 These adjustable bands secure the knife around the hip, leg, or ankle.
 Some stand-alone and some attach to a utility or survival belt.

 Instead of wearing fixed-blade knives around the waist or other parts of the body, many opt to wear various riggings and holsters around the body’s core.
 These are particularly useful for either super-large fixed blades, like mountain-man knives, or more discreet concealed carry knives.

-The baldric rig is an ideal way to carry large utilitarian fixed-blades, such as bowie knives or large mountain-man knives that might be cumbersome around the leg or hip area.
+The baldric rig is ideal for carrying large utilitarian fixed blades, such as bowie knives or large mountain-man knives that might be cumbersome around the leg or hip area.

 14. Mercenary Rig